mvrzan/flex-agent-did-extensions/plugin-v1/ReadMe.md

 # Agent DID Extensions Plugin - Flex 1.X

+Note: Version 2.x of this plugin has been migrated to Flex 2.0 and has additional features that were not added to this version.

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).

 ## How it works